NatashaBaudelaire/fundamentals-of-python/README.md

 > Replace `filename.py` with the actual file name.

-Alternatively, open the file in your preferred IDE and run it directly using the built-in tools.
+Alternatively, you can utilise the built-in run/debug tools in your preferred IDE.

 ---